 The move was mostly completed the first weekend in November and Jon had mostly moved out the month before, so the apartment sat vacant until the official end of the lease.
-No sense in continuing to commute for no reason when I had already been added to the lease for the Adams Morgan and all my stuff was there as well.
+No sense in continuing to commute for no reason when I had already been added to the lease for the Adams Morgan place and all my stuff was there as well.
 I was also hard at work at finding a story in the dozens of hours of footage I had been shooting over the last few months.
-I had gotten an indefinite extension from the program director to finish my “summer” project, but it had to be turned in at some point.
+I had gotten an indefinite extension from the program director to finish my “summer” project, but it had to be turned in at some point for me to graduate.
 I was having a hard time seeing the final piece in the jumbled mess of interviews and b-roll I had accumulated since I started down this road.
 I was becoming a pretty good bike rider, though, so there was an upside to the downside of my waning enthusiasm for the project.

-The week before Thanksgiving that excitement dimmed even further while shooting a biker named Jesse who also happened to be a fantastic graffiti artist with an extension portfolio of work around the city.
+The week before Thanksgiving that excitement dimmed even further while shooting a biker named Jesse who also happened to be a fantastic graffiti artist with an extensive portfolio of work around the city.
 We hooked up one Friday around noon in Farragut Park where the messengers hung out while waiting for packages to deliver.
 I was enjoying a rare day at work without ten different things going on and had been up late the night before with developers from India building a volunteer management system for a local non-profit.
-I took an afternoon off as compensation since the days were getting shorter and I was still having a hard time finding the thread of the piece I was building in pieces.
+I took an afternoon off as compensation since the days were getting shorter and I was still having a hard time finding the thread of the film I was building in pieces.
 There was really no rush as my professor had allowed me to work on it for as long as I needed to with the understanding that I wouldn’t graduate until the film was completed.

 This couldn’t have been worse news for a procrastinator such as myself, but I was more than happy to extend the time horizon on my project and hoped the story would develop organically the more film I shot.
 In this case, I was shooting Jesse on a package run and then he was going to take me around to see some of his work afterward.
 It was a rare warm and sunny day in mid-November that would be sorely missed in just a few short months when DC’s mostly wet and windy climate settled into our bones for the winter.
 While it didn’t stop the messengers from doing their job, my equipment didn’t take bad weather with the same aplomb, so I was strictly a fair weather filmmaker.

 I tagged along as the tall and soft-spoken black dude took off toward the Shaw neighborhood after delivering a legal-sized envelope to a large law firm near the capitol.
 I learned a couple years later that he died of a rare and particularly aggressive form of cancer.
 He may have been in his late twenties when I met him.
 At that moment, he was a picture of health and youthful vigor.
-I learned he dropped out of college because of a lack of funds.
+I learned he dropped out of college due to of a lack of funds.
 It always amazes me how few people who wanted to go to college would actually go to college thinking they couldn’t afford it despite the amount of public and private money to go to school.
 College isn’t right for everyone to be sure, but Jesse wanted to be a digital artist and pay for his graffiti habit by building websites.
 That would have certainly been worth the investment given the increased standard of living and job security he would have been able to realize.